 - Identification of the material that has been removed or to which access has been disabled and the location at which the material appeared before it was removed or access to it was disabled;

-- A statement under penalty of perjury that the Respondent has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and
+- A statement that reflects the following, word for word: "under penalty of perjury that the Respondent has a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled"; and

 If you would like to be able to remove the contested material and Indiegogo has disabled access to your Indiegogo account or Campaign after we forward a DMCA notification to you, please contact us.
 We may decide, in our sole discretion, to briefly reactivate your account for the sole purpose of allowing you to remove the contested material.
 Failure to follow Indiegogo’s instructions regarding reactivation may result in permanent suspension of the Respondent’s Indiegogo account.